sliwhu/UWHousingTeam/TechnologyReview.md

 cons:

-* brand new technology to all of our team members, learning curve
+* brand new technology to all of our team members, steep learning curve
 * less reference can be found online
-* there is not known place to host Bokeh apps, to our knowledge.
+* there is not known place to host Bokeh apps like shinyapps.io, to our knowledge

 ## --Statistical modeling tools evaluation
 ### Python scikit learn